Customer churn prediction has been a difficult endeavor for many modern marketers.

 As you likely suspected already, churn prevention and customer retention go hand in hand:

-- Churn prevention focuses on the past: unearthing insights from your databases to identify the potential and likely reasons behind previous buyer abandonment.
+- Churn prevention focuses on the past: Unearth insights about from your databases to identify the potential and likely reasons behind previous buyer abandonment.

-- Customer retention focuses on the future: using those findings to inform new and/or revised marketing messaging to retain existing customers for the long run.
+- Customer retention focuses on the future: Use those findings to inform new and revised marketing messaging to retain existing customers for the long run.

 What’s essential to remember is the best customer retention strategies are only possible when marketing and data science work together to reduce customer churn across the board.